 Our peacekeeping operations and special political missions continued to support their host countries in protecting civilians.
-To adapt to new challenges, our missions tested digital technologies for better situational awareness, analysis, and early warning to help prevent violence against civilians.
-In Mali, our expanded digital mapping tools helped us improve the impact of our military and police patrols.
+To adapt to new challenges, our missions tested digital technologies for better situational awareness, analysis and early warning to help to prevent violence against civilians.
+In Mali, our expanded digital mapping tools helped us to improve the impact of our military and police patrols.
 In the Central African Republic, new apps allowed us to respond more proactively and robustly to alerts.
-In Sudan, we supported the implementation of a broader national strategy to better protect civilians.
+In the Sudan, we supported the implementation of a broader national strategy to better protect civilians.
 We also stepped up our work to prevent harm to civilians from our own military and police in all missions.

-Women, Peace and Security
+Women and peace and security

-Strengthening women’s full, equal, and meaningful participation in peace and political processes and decision-making is a core priority for us.
-In Sudan, we supported consultations with women-led groups and political leaders which contributed to the inclusion of women's rights provisions in the Framework Agreement.
+Strengthening women’s full, equal and meaningful participation in peace and political processes and decision-making is a core priority for us.
+In the Sudan, we supported consultations with women-led groups and political leaders, which contributed to the inclusion of women's rights provisions in the political framework agreement.
 For the first time, 15 per cent of the signatories were women.
-In the Central African Republic, Colombia, the Democratic Republic of the Congo, Mali, and South Sudan our missions worked to increase women's participation in local peace committees, regional peace processes, and decision-making bodies.
+In the Central African Republic, Colombia, the Democratic Republic of the Congo, Mali and South Sudan, our missions worked to increase women's participation in local peace committees, regional peace processes and decision-making bodies.

-In the Democratic Republic of the Congo, we supported the integration of the women, peace and security agenda into the Transition Plan, which resulted in increasing women's participation in the Nairobi Peace Process to 40 per cent of 110 civil society organizations.
-Our work also contributed to temporary special measures in the electoral code to mobilize nomination of women candidates.
-To improve women’s safety and security, we carried out conflict mapping, early warning and analysis, and deployed mixed engagement teams and gender-responsive patrols.
+In the Democratic Republic of the Congo, we supported the integration of the women and peace and security agenda into the transition plan, which resulted in women's participation in the Nairobi peace process increasing to 40 per cent of 110 civil society organizations.
+Our work also contributed to temporary special measures in the electoral code to mobilize the nomination of women candidates.
+To improve women’s safety and security, we carried out conflict mapping, early warning and analysis and deployed mixed engagement teams and gender-responsive patrols.

-We supported women's participation in peace and political processes in Iraq, Libya, Sudan, Syria, and Yemen.
-Our work helped promote women’s representation in delegations, consultations with women's civil society organizations, and innovative inclusivity mechanisms.
+We supported women's participation in peace and political processes in Iraq, Libya, the Sudan, the Syrian Arab Republic and Yemen.
+Our work helped to promote women’s representation in delegations, consultations with women's civil society organizations, and innovative inclusivity mechanisms.
 In Afghanistan, we assisted in-country efforts to facilitate engagement between Afghan women and de facto authorities.

-Together with partners, we convened digital dialogues to engage women’s voices on peace and security, including in Bolivia, Haiti, Lebanon, and Libya as well as in Northeast Asia and the Middle East and North Africa regions.
+Together with partners, we convened digital dialogues to engage women’s voices on peace and security, including in Bolivia (Plurinational State of), Haiti, Lebanon and Libya, as well as in North-East Asia and in the Middle East and North Africa region.

 The Women’s Peace and Humanitarian Fund mobilized over $44 million to support 300 women’s rights organizations and partners from 32 countries.
 Our Elsie Initiative Fund continues to support uniformed women in peace operations.
 We also launched a new funding mechanism for women human rights defenders.